DavidWells/davidwells.io-v1/content/blog/2016-04-28-practical-advice-on-learning-to-code.md

 # My story

 I got into coding back in college.
-I was in need of a website and I didn't have a red cent to my name.
-So I setup a basic WordPress site (which incredibly back then was just a one click install process)
+I was in need of a website, and I didn't have a red cent to my name.
+So I set up a basic WordPress site (which incredibly back then was just a one-click install process)

 Then, I wanted to change some layout and design aspects of the site.